Advice for Analytics tasks

 When you run a speech task, results are based exclusively on the selected language.
 There is an implied relationship between teams and languages.
 For example, if you choose French from the Language drop-down list when configuring a task, the task processes all calls in French for the selected teams.
 Any secondary language spoken during those calls produces bad results.

-If your contact center supports multiple languages, we recommend that each team be associated with a specific language.
+If your contact center supports multiple languages, each team should be associated with a specific language.

 It is not unusual for one or more agents in a team to be bilingual.
 In that case, bilingual agents switch between languages during a call or from one call to another.
 If agents on a team are known to use a secondary language during a call, create a metadata tag using the Metadata Manager page (Application Management > QM > QM Configuration > Metadata Manager) and assign the possible language values to a metadata tag.
 When an agent uses a secondary language during a call, the agent can assign that metadata tag to identify the language used.
 You can then run a task to search for all calls associated with the team that are tagged with that specific language metadata tag.